cobuildlab/project-qa-docs/README.md

 - The Fisherman Project for this specific project
 - The Standup bot for the Project
-- Link the related Github repositories to the Fisherman Project
+- Link the related GitHub repositories to the Fisherman Project
-- Setup the emails configuration for sending emails to the Project Slack channel, and for creating Github Issues
+- Set up the emails configuration for sending emails to the Project Slack channel, and for creating Github Issues

 **HOW TO:** [How to Configure Fisherman for a Project](/how-tos/setup-fisherman.md) **Note: Make sure that you pin the Project Email address in the Project Slack Channel**

-### 12. Meetings: Set the meetings for the Planning and Daily Standups with the development team and follow up meeting with the Client.
+### 12. Meetings: Set the meetings for the Planning and Daily Standups with the development team and follow-up meeting with the Client.

 In coordination with the Development Team, setup the recurrent Daily meeting and any other required meeting.